-- I On the Physics toolbar, click Boundaries 📻 and choose Wall 📻 .
+I On the Physics toolbar, click Boundaries \square and choose Wall \square .

 The Wall is a general-purpose boundary condition that can absorb rays or reflect them specularly, diffusely, or in a user-defined direction.
+Absorbed rays can either be removed from the simulation, or their final position and direction can be retained for results processing, depending on the choice of wall condition.

-In this example, an absorbing Wall is defined on all lens edges and on the aperture stop.
-Any rays that encounter these surfaces will be removed. - 2 In the Settings window for Wall, type Obstructions in the Label text field. - 3 Locate the Boundary Selection section.
+In this example, any rays that intersect the lens edges or the aperture stop will be removed, but rays that hit the image plane will be kept.

+- 2 In the Settings window for Wall, type Obstructions in the Label text field. - 3 Locate the Boundary Selection section.
 From the Selection list, choose Obstructions.
 These selections were made within the geometry sequence and include the lens surfaces outside the clear aperture as well as the lens edges. - 4 Locate the Wall Condition section.
 From the Wall condition list, choose Disappear.